Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

 \subsection{Features and definitions}

+To investigate the factors that are associated with higher rates of OA publishing, we defined some features presented in Table \ref{tab:features}.
+Figure \ref{fig:flowchart} presents an overview of data collection and preparation steps.
+The final analysed data is available on Git repository \footnote{\url{https://github.com/momenifi/open_access_springer_nature}}.

-To compare the publishing and citation behaviour across countries, we classified countries by income based on the World Bank classification\footnote{https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups} into four groups: low, lower-middle, upper-middle and high income economies.
+To compare the publishing and citation behavior across countries, we classified countries by income based on the World Bank classification\footnote{https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups} into four groups: low, lower-middle, upper-middle and high-income economies.
 The income level of a country has been evaluated every year and its history is available\footnote{http://databank.worldbank.org/data/download/site-content/OGHIST.xlsx}.
 From 218 listed countries by the World Bank, we excluded 20 countries with different income levels from 2015 to 2018.
+Springer Nature offers APC waiver and discount to those articles with the corresponding author from low and lower-middle-income countries (classified by the World Bank), respectively\footnote{https://www.springernature.com/gp/open-research/policies/journal-policies/apc-waiver-countries}.